ServiceComposer/ServiceComposer.AspNetCore/README.md

 > NOTE: To use a `Startup` class, Generic Host support is required.

-- Add a new .NET Core 3.x or later class library project, named `Sales.ViewModelComposition`.
+- Add a new .NET 6 or later class library project, named `Sales.ViewModelComposition`.
 - Add a package reference to the `ServiceComposer.AspNetCore` NuGet package.
 - Add a new class to create a composition request handler.
 - Define the class similar to the following: